fvhde/fvhde.github.io/_posts/2024-01-26-5W-Framework.md

 ### Why do we need a framework?

-This is a simple technique which forces us to think through what information and material we want out of the LLM.
-This will give us a structure to both our prompts, and the response we get back.
+This is a simple technique that forces us to think through what information and material we want from the LLM.
+This will give us a structure to both our prompts and the response we get back.

 ### What is the 5W?

-This technique is from an excellent blog by Tina Huang, and is originally based on learning a programming language but is equally applicable to test related learning:
+This technique is from an excellent blog by Tina Huang, and is originally based on learning a programming language but is equally applicable to test-related learning:

 Apply 5 W framework to get a more relevant response (the example I've used here is to learn Selenium):
 <strong>